 To get a more favorable result: Some people think the only way to get a great result is to “beat up” or overwhelm the other party.
 Those people assume that the aggressive lawyer will have the client's goals in mind and will attain them.

 To counteract the lawyer on the other side: Many people believe that it takes firepower to fight fire.
 That may be true if the other attorney is a mean, aggressive attorney, but there's no need for that approach if the other attorney is just a regular, reasonable attorney.

 The mean, aggressive lawyer will be constantly attacking.
 The attorney will file motions and set numerous hearings.
 Conducting a war in discovery is a common tactic.
 The aggressive lawyer demands a lot of information and is very stingy in giving out information.
 The attorney tries to focus on what the other side has failed to produce or failed to do.
 The idea seems to be to batter the opposing party and wear them out so that they will settle on terms favorable to the aggressive side.

 3. What are the results?

-- The fighting is pretty stressful on you.
+The fighting is pretty stressful for you.
 At first, it might seem wonderful, but after a while, it just feels tiring and stressful.
 Keep in mind that the other side will always fight back.

 If you are facing a divorce and someone tells you that you need to hire the meanest lawyer in town, think about whether you want to spend that money and whether you want to further damage or destroy relationships.
 You owe it to yourself and your family to at least talk with a trained Collaborative lawyer to find out if Collaborative might work in your case.